facebook/create-react-app/packages/react-dev-utils/README.md

 #### `new ModuleScopePlugin(appSrc: string | string[], allowedFiles?: string[])`

-This Webpack plugin ensures that relative imports from app's source directories don't reach outside of it.
+This webpack plugin ensures that relative imports from app's source directories don't reach outside of it.

 ```js
 var path = require('path');